James J. Youngblom, Ph.D., Chair

 Phone: (209) 667-3476

 A student with a major in biological sciences may complete additional requirements in the sciences and mathematics to qualify for an Environmental Sciences concentration, in addition to the Bachelor of Arts or Bachelor of Science degree in Biological Sciences.
-This program requires study in biological sciences, chemistry, computer science, mathematics, and physical sciences, along with an environmental seminar and investigation of an environmentally-related problem.
-Further details are found in the section of the catalog.
+This program requires study in biological sciences, chemistry, computer science, mathematics, and physical sciences, along with an environmental seminar and investigation of an environmentally related problem.
+Further details are found in the Environmental Sciences section of the catalog.

-The Department of Biological Sciences offers a Master of Science in Ecology and Sustainability with concentrations in either Ecological Conservation or Ecological Economics.
+The Department of Biological Sciences offers a Master of Science in Biological Sciences.
 Please see the program catalog page or contact the Department office for further information.

 The Department of Biological Sciences offers a Master of Science in Marine Sciences with coursework offered at Moss Landing Marine Laboratories (MLML) on the edge of Monterey Bay in Moss Landing, California.
 Please see the program catalog page or contact the Department office for further information.